ismaelestalayo/uMessenger/README.md

-# uMessenger
-## Alpha 0.2 version
+# uMessenger - Alpha 0.5 version

-Small Messenger-like application designed to run from the command line, and works on the same LAN only (unless using NAT on the server side).
+Small Messenger-like application designed to run from the command line, and works on the same LAN only (unless using NAT on the server side with a Raspberry for example). **It's important to have userList.txt on the directory where the server is.**

+If you wanna try it yourself you can either:

-You can either download the full zip file, and compile it yourself, or download the two jar files and run it from the command line.
-I also uploaded two .cmd files that if placed in the same folder as the .jar files they will open in a new command windows.
+- Download the full zip file, and compile it yourself on your favourite IDE.

+- Or download the two jar files and run it from the command line.
+_I also uploaded two .cmd files that if placed in the same directory as the .jar files they will open in a new command window (perfect for lazy people like myself)_.

 <p align = "center">
   <img src="https://raw.githubusercontent.com/ismaelestalayo/uMessenger/master/Images/Screenshot.png" width = "60%"/>